WTC’s Staff Team

 He lives in Manchester with his wife and two teenage daughters.
 Pete’s background is in software development and he recently left permanent employment to pursue a variety of different directions.
 This has given him the opportunity to help different organisations using different skills and so far he loves it.
 As well as being part of the WTC staff team, Pete is the Hub Director for Manchester and also does software development for a client in the USA.

 Carl has been with WTC since 2011 in the role of IT Manager.
 His role includes the support and development of all aspects of IT at WTC.
 He supports students, staff, Hubs and faculty in the delivery of the courses in the UK and Sweden.
-He also has an active role in supporting the Marketing for WTC.

 Joan joined the WTC team in March 2014 to help with centralising the accounts in Cheltenham.
 She keeps records of all the invoices sent to students and payments made to WTC.
 She balances the bank accounts and prepares the payments for purchases, teaching fees and staff wages.